 It was 7:30 am on Memorial Day.
 There I was, standing on pier 39 in San Francisco watching for the ferry to arrive at Alcatraz and drop the love of my life into water so cold and dangerous that not even prisoners risked the swim to escape.

 I had been up since 4:45 am doing what people do to help their significant other get ready for an event like this.
 Tired and bleary eyed, but awake from adrenaline, my long sweater and jeans didn’t quite block the stinging wind so I hugged a cup of coffee to my chest for a little more warmth.
-While squinting to see the ferry and take pictures of this crazy occasion, I was also praying that my sweetheart would survive.
+My sweetheart, on the other hand, was getting ready to jump into 50 degree ocean water.

 Denis was competing in the Alcatraz Challenge.
 It’s a 1.5 mile swim across the San Francisco Bay, starting from the Alcatraz Island.
 The current in the Bay is so strong that if you aren’t an experienced open water swimmer, or if you aren’t being led by a team of seafarers who know the difficult waters of the Bay, you’d be pulled out to the middle of the Pacific ocean headed for Asia in no time.
 The Bay is also freezing cold and the water wasn’t much above 50 deg that day.
 Thank goodness they invented wet suits for protection (and I saw several competitors who decided to shun that part of modern technology for a closer connection with the water), although one wouldn’t protect him from a shark bite.